Trung28899/NodeJS-Sequelize/README.txt

             - Code in 3rd Commit
             - See ./controllers/admin.js: under postAddProduct()
             to see how to add a Record

+            > At this point, only http://localhost:3000/admin/add-product
+            works so you can add products to the database

 IV.
 Other Notes:
     This module contain: